Example of setting up a TLS(SSL) certificate check

 -

-Select when to inform about the event (send a mailing) - immediately, when the check detects the remaining validity period of the certificate (10 days), or after the required number of repeated checks.
-If your certificate is automatically renewed and the renewal is delayed, we recommend that you choose to send the mailing after repeated checks.
-If the certificate has time to renew before the revalidation, the mailing will not be sent.
+Choose when to be notified about the event (send a notification) — immediately when the check detects the remaining certificate validity period (10 days), or after a required number of repeated checks.
+If your certificate updates automatically and the update occurs with a delay, we recommend selecting to send after repeated checks.
+If the certificate manages to update before the repeated check, the notification will not be sent.

 -

-Select the frequency of informing, e.g. no more than one mailing per minute.
+Select the notification frequency, for example, no more than one notification per minute.

 -

-If you don't want to receive notification that the certificate expiration date has been restored, uncheck the Notify about restoration checkbox.
-Reinstatement mailings are not sent at the moment of reinstatement, but at the frequency you specified in step 8.
-For example, if the certificate was restored in half an hour, but you specified the frequency of mailings once an hour, the recovery mailing will arrive one hour after the failure mailing.
+If you do not want to receive a notification that the certificate has been restored, uncheck Notify about restoration.
+Restoration notifications do not arrive at the moment of restoration, but at the notification frequency you specified in step 8.
+For example, if the certificate was restored in half an hour, but you specified a notification frequency of once an hour, the restoration notification will arrive one hour after the failure notification.

 -